lingpy/lingpy/README.md

 This will just put a symlink to the source code (i.e. to the ``lingpy`` package in the repository clone) in your python site-packages; thus you will be able edit the sources in the git clone and import the altered code just as the regular python package.

-## Contributing

-LingPy development follows the model and workflow outlined here https://gun.io/blog/how-to-github-fork-branch-and-pull-request/.
-In order to keep the code transparent even for multiple contributors, we have set up a list of coding conventions.
-See [here](https://github.com/lingpy/lingpy/blob/master/CONVENTIONS.md) for details.